-RPS Group plc (‘RPS’) is a multi-disciplinary consulting organisation which through its operating subsidiaries provides services in relation to the planning and development of the built and natural environment and strategic infrastructure as well as energy, water and other natural resources.
-The Group has a number of UK trading subsidiaries but also owns companies trading in North America, Australasia and other parts of Europe.
+R P S Group Limited (‘RPS’) is a multi-disciplinary consulting organisation which through its operating subsidiaries provides services in relation to the planning and development of the built and natural environment and strategic infrastructure as well as energy, water and other natural resources.
+RPS has a number of UK trading subsidiaries but also owns companies trading in North America, Australasia and other parts of Europe.

-RPS maintains an internal facing policy in relation to Modern Slavery and Human Trafficking.
-This is reflective of the above position and reminds employees of the Group’s important obligations in this area and the role that they can play in this.
+RPS’ policy in relation to Modern Slavery and Human Trafficking seeks to remind employees of RPS’ important obligations in this area and the role that they can play in this.
 This incorporates a clear process through which any concerns in this area can be reported.

-RPS will remain vigilant in this area and will undertake continuing due diligence and review of review of relevant policies and procedures.
+RPS will remain vigilant in this area and will undertake continuing due diligence and review of relevant policies and procedures.

 26 April 2022